nurgasemetey/nurgasemetey.github.io/_posts/2020-11-06-amazon-ses-mjml-email-template.md

 ---
 layout: post
-title: "How I used Amazon SES with MJML to create email templates in my side-projects"
+title: "How I used Amazon SES with MJML to create email templates in my side-project"
 description: "Short story about Amazon SES u "
 comments: true
 keywords: "amazon-ses,mjml,template"